 Click the Select Folder Button to bring up a list of Public Folders

 Select the folder you wish to copy and click OK.

 You must then select which mailbox you want to copy the Public Folder data to.
 Click the Select Mailbox button and select the Mailbox.
 Then click the Add to Import Queue button to add the folder to the import queue.
 Repeat the procedure if you have more folders to import.

 Click the Start Import button to begin the import.

 The preferred payment method is to designate MessageOps as your Partner.
 The process is detailed on the Setting MessageOps as your Partner page.
 This doesn’t cost you anything and allows MessageOps to be paid by Microsoft.
 Once MessageOps is set as your partner, follow this link and request a license key.

 If you do not want to set MessageOps as your Partner, the Exchange Migrator can be purchased directly from the MessageOps Store.
-Pricing is based on the number of mailboxes in your Office 365 subscription, and is licensed and supported on a per year basis.
+Pricing is based on the number of mailboxes in your Office 365 subscription/tenant, and is licensed and supported on a per year basis.

 - 1-100 Mailboxes – $99